-Tusks is an interactive game about queer orcs in which you get to be one of the characters, create friendships and relationships, and learn about orcish culture as you go on a journey from one place to another with a group of fellow orcs.
+Tusks is a laidback visual novel about queer orcs in which you get to be one of the characters, create friendships and relationships, and learn about orcish culture as you go on a journey from one place to another with a group of fellow orcs.

 Tusks: The Orc Dating Sim focuses on a newly-formed family of gay orcs who are travelling from the annual orcish assembly to the Highlands of a semi-mythical Scotland!
 Along the way, the player can begin friendships and relationships with the various members of the group, including a selkie a long way away from home, a gentle-giant orcish warrior, and a polyamorous trio of orc chieftains.
 You can get updates and ask questions about Tusks over on the Tusks tumblr page, and you can support Tusks’ development by pledging via Patreon or buying some extended universe fiction!
 One-time donations and payments via itch.io also go a long way to helping me keep working on Tusks!